ryankellyongh/Data-Driven-Asset-Allocation-Strategies/README.md

 ## Methodology

+**Data**

-**Data.** Hourly closes for the 14 assets plus SPY as benchmark.
+Hourly closes for the 14 assets plus SPY as benchmark.
 Forward-fill handles intraday gaps; downloads are validated for missing or all-NaN columns and cached to parquet.

+**Weight estimator**
-**Weight estimator.** For each rolling 504-hour window (~3 weeks), weights are estimated as w ∝ Σ⁻¹μ

-with Σ estimated via Ledoit-Wolf shrinkage rather than the sample covariance matrix, which is near-singular at 504 observations across 14 assets.
+For each rolling 504-hour window (~3 weeks), weights are estimated as w ∝ Σ⁻¹μ with Σ estimated via Ledoit-Wolf shrinkage rather than the sample covariance matrix, which is near-singular at 504 observations across 14 assets.
 Weights are constrained long-only, capped at 15% per asset, and normalized to sum to one.

 Note: normalizing to full investment discards the magnitude of Σ⁻¹μ, which is what distinguishes the Kelly Criterion.
 The total exposure it prescribes.
 What this implements is the long-only capped tangency portfolio, not Kelly.

+**Costs**

-**Costs.** 10bps one-way, charged on turnover at each weekly rebalance.
+10bps one-way, charged on turnover at each weekly rebalance.

+**Validation**

-**Validation.** Walk-forward across 13 folds, training on ~6 months and testing on the following period, with identical mechanics for both strategies.
+Walk-forward across 13 folds, training on ~6 months and testing on the following period, with identical mechanics for both strategies.

 ---

 ## Results

+**In-sample**

-**In-sample** (net of costs, annualized):
+(net of costs, annualized):

 | Strategy      | Return | Volatility | Sharpe | Sortino | Max Drawdown |
 |---------------|--------|------------|--------|---------|--------------|